ACI Global Home Middle East Region Portal Western Europe Region Portal

 Kwanwoo Yi and Thomas H.-K. Kang

-This study examined how tendon configuration affects the temperature behavior of post-tensioned concrete structures during fire exposure using finite element analysis.
+This study used finite element analysis to examine how tendon configuration affects the temperature behavior of post-tensioned concrete structures during fire exposure.
 The thermal behavior of various tendon configurations was modeled, showing good agreement with experimental data.
-Parametric studies found that unbonded single-strand tendon (S) and prestressing (pre-tensioned) strand (R) had lower thermal resistance compared to bonded post-tensioned tendon (B), unbonded post-tensioned tendon (U), and grouted extruded-strand tendon (G).
+Parametric studies found that unbonded single-strand tendons (S) and prestressing (pretensioned) strands (R) had lower thermal resistance than bonded post-tensioned tendons (B), unbonded post-tensioned tendons (U), and grouted extruded-strand tendons (G).
 The S and R specimens stayed at or below the critical temperature for one-way slabs, validating current safety codes.
-The B, U, and G specimens remained well below critical temperatures, indicating thinner concrete cover might suffice.
-These findings highlight the need to consider tendon configuration in structural fire resistance evaluation and incorporate heat resistance assessment to ensure the safety and efficiency of prestressed concrete structures during fires.
+The B, U, and G specimens remained well below critical temperatures, indicating that a thinner concrete cover might suffice.
+These findings highlight the need to consider tendon configuration in structural fire-resistance evaluation and incorporate heat resistance assessment to ensure the safety and efficiency of prestressed concrete structures during fires.

 10.14359/51745642